Shivamkashyap90/Porfolio_Project_Using_React/README.md

-This is my personal porfolio project using React .
-To make this Porfolio project , I used only React and write manually html and css coding for this project ,I did not used any frameworks like tailwind,bootstrap and like more other framworks to make this project responsive.
+This is my personal portfolio project using React.
+To make this portfolio project, I used only React and wrote manually HTML and CSS coding for this project.
+I did not use any frameworks like Tailwind, Bootstrap, or more other frameworks to make this project responsive.
 This project is also a responsive project.